echorashmi/algs200x/Week-3/Fractional-Knapsack/problem.md

     O(nlogn) based on what I remember from the video lecture.
 Not quiet sure how we get this, so I have to figure that out.

 [B]: Implement The Algorithm:
-1. In main() take an argument argv to check that this is my internal test case or live case that the grader is expecting
-2. Run it using the Compiler Flags Provided: make -f MakeFile
+DONE 1.
+In main() take an argument argv to check that this is my internal test case or live case that the grader is expecting DONE 2.
+Run it using the Compiler Flags Provided: make -f MakeFile
 - (This is Empirical Analysis - analysing correctness by Experimentation and Observation - what I typically call "Brute Force")
-3. Write the Sort Function
+DONE 3.
+Write the Sort Function

 [C]: Testing & Debugging:
-1. Small Data Set
+DONE 1.
+Small Data Set
 2. Large Data Set (Check how long it takes to process a large data set)
 3. Use generate() to generate random numbers as inputs
 4. Check boundary values to ensure program processes correctly with short numbers (Below 1) and long sequences (Above 1000)